What is Tathāgata?

 The thus-gone and the thus-come

-The compound parses two ways, and the tradition treats the ambiguity as constitutive rather than decorative.
-Tathā-gata — thus-gone — names the one who has gone to tathatā, suchness: the awakened figure has crossed to the further shore from which the conditioned categories of self, world and time are seen through.
-Tathā-āgata — thus-come — names the one who has come from suchness: the awakened figure is what suchness looks like when it appears in conditioned form.
+The compound parses two ways, and the tradition treats both as deliberate.
+Tathā-gata names the one who has gone to tathatā, to suchness: the awakened figure has crossed to the further shore from which the conditioned categories of self, world and time are seen through.
+Tathā-āgata names the one who has come from suchness: the awakened figure is what suchness looks like in conditioned form.
 The two readings are not in competition.
-The canon's most-quoted formula on the question — preserved across the Saṃyutta Nikāya and the early Mahāyāna sūtras — is that the Tathāgata neither comes nor goes, neither remains nor does not remain, because the categories of coming and going do not apply to what the title names.
-Nāgārjuna's Mūlamadhyamakakārikā devotes its twenty-second chapter to this analysis, working the term through the same dialectical pressure the Madhyamaka school applies to motion, causation and nirvāṇa — and arriving at the standard prāsaṅgika conclusion that any positive predication of the Tathāgata implies a contradiction.
+The canon's formula on the point, preserved in the Saṃyutta Nikāya and the early Mahāyāna sūtras, is that the Tathāgata neither comes nor goes, neither remains nor does not remain, because the categories of coming and going do not apply to what the title names.
+Nāgārjuna's Mūlamadhyamakakārikā devotes its twenty-second chapter to this analysis, working the term through the same dialectical pressure the Madhyamaka school applies to motion, causation and nirvāṇa.
+The conclusion is the standard prāsaṅgika one: any positive predication of the Tathāgata implies a contradiction.

 From epithet to doctrine

-In the Mahāyāna the title carries weight the early canon did not give it.
-The cluster of sūtras composed between the second and fourth centuries CE — the Tathāgatagarbha Sūtra, the Śrīmālādevī Sūtra, the Mahāparinirvāṇa Sūtra — extends the term into the structural claim that the tathāgata is not just a rare individual achievement but the underlying condition of every sentient being.
-The compound that names this is tathāgatagarbha — the womb or embryo of the thus-gone — the doctrine the lexicon catalogues separately as Buddha-nature.
-The Lotus Sūtra's sixteenth chapter pushes the analysis further still: the Lifespan of the Tathāgata discourse reveals the historical Śākyamuni's biography as itself an upāya, with the Tathāgata recognised as the recurring structural possibility behind any particular human form the recognition takes.
-The same vocabulary anchors the Tibetan Dzogchen and Mahāmudrā lineages — [rigpa](lexicon:rigpa), the naturally-knowing awareness those traditions point at, is functionally what the tathāgatagarbha sūtras describe — and the East Asian Zen inheritance, where Huineng's original face is the same recognition under a different name.
-The doctrinal continuity is not editorial flattening: the Yogācāra treatises of Asaṅga and Vasubandhu work the term inside the ālayavijñāna analysis, and the East Asian schools inherit the synthesis directly.
+In the Mahāyāna, the title carried weight the early canon had not given it.
+Several sūtras composed between the second and fourth centuries CE extended the term into a structural claim: the tathāgata is not a rare individual achievement but the underlying condition of every sentient being.
+These include the Tathāgatagarbha Sūtra, the Śrīmālādevī Sūtra, and the Mahāparinirvāṇa Sūtra.
+The compound that names this extension is tathāgatagarbha, meaning the womb or embryo of the thus-gone, catalogued separately here as Buddha-nature.
+The Lotus Sūtra's sixteenth chapter goes further: it presents the historical Śākyamuni's biography as upāya, a skilful means, and the Tathāgata as the recurring structural possibility behind any particular human form the recognition takes.
+The same vocabulary runs through Tibetan Dzogchen and Mahāmudrā: [rigpa](lexicon:rigpa), the naturally-knowing awareness those traditions point at, is what the tathāgatagarbha sūtras describe.
+In East Asian Zen, Huineng's original face names the same recognition.
+The Yogācāra treatises of Asaṅga and Vasubandhu work the term inside the ālayavijñāna analysis, and the East Asian schools inherit that synthesis directly.

 Where to encounter it